umbraco/UmbracoDocs/14/umbraco-cms/reference/security/external-login-providers.md

 Umbraco Cloud uses Umbraco ID for all authentication, including access to the Umbraco Backoffice.

-Extra configuration is required when working with External Login Providers on a project hosted on Umbraco Cloud.
+If you are working with External Login Providers on a project hosted on Umbraco Cloud, extra configuration is required.

 To disable the automatic redirect to Umbraco ID, follow these steps: